 - adults with a disease of the arteries called giant cell arteritis (GCA), caused by inflammation of the body’s largest arteries, especially those that supply blood to the head and neck.
 Symptoms include headache, fatigue and jaw pain.
 Effects can include strokes and blindness.

-- if you are allergic to tocilizumab or any of the other ingredients of this medicine (listed in section 6).
+- if you or a child patient you look after are allergic to tocilizumab or any of the other ingredients of this medicine (listed in section 6).

-- if you have an active, severe infection.
+- if you or a child patient you look after have an active, severe infection.